mariajosematar/mariajosematar/readme.md

 # Hi there, I'm Majo 👋

-## I'm a BackEnd Developer, student and musician !!!
+## I'm a Software developer, student and musician !!!

 - 🌱 I’m currently learning about Node.js and Sustainable Energy :sparkles: